mrhart1ey/TechTask/README.md

 Dependencies:
 Jupyter Lab
-The python libaries: bitarray, tabulate, and unittest.
+The Python libaries: bitarray, tabulate, and unittest.

 4 files have been provided but the two main runnables are "techTaskNotebook.ipynb" and "techTaskTests.py"